• Environmental areas

 The event environmental declaration will be a public document that will be available in the Erronka Garbia section of the Ihobe website.

 Ihobe is a publicly-owned company of the Basque Government.
-Its mission is to support the Basque Government’s Ministry for the Economic Development, Sustainability and Environment in implementing environmental policy and in spreading the green sustainability culture within the Basque Autonomous Community.
+Its mission is to support the Basque Government’s Ministry for the Industry, Energy Transition and Sustainability in implementing environmental policy and in spreading the green sustainability culture within the Basque Country.

 • Alameda Urquijo Nº36 - 6ª planta, 48011 - BILBAO